GeekAlexis/FastMOT/README.md

   - To swap model, modify `model` under a detector.
 For SSD, you can choose from `SSDInceptionV2`, `SSDMobileNetV1`, or `SSDMobileNetV2`
   - Note that with SSD, the detector splits a frame into tiles and processes them in batches for the best accuracy.
 Change `tiling_grid` to `[2, 2]`, `[2, 1]`, or `[1, 1]` if a smaller batch size is preferred
   - If more accuracy is desired and processing power is not an issue, reduce `detector_frame_skip`.
 Similarly, increase `detector_frame_skip` to speed up tracking at the cost of accuracy.
 You may also want to change `max_age` such that `max_age * detector_frame_skip` is around `30-40`
- - Please star if you find this repo useful/interesting

  ## Track custom classes
 This repo supports multi-class tracking and thus can be easily extended to custom classes (e.g. vehicle).
 You need to train both YOLO and a ReID model on your object classes.
 Check [Darknet](https://github.com/AlexeyAB/darknet) for training YOLO and [fast-reid](https://github.com/JDAI-CV/fast-reid) for training ReID.
 After training, convert the model to ONNX format and place it under `fastmot/models`.
 To convert YOLO to ONNX, [tensorrt_demos](https://github.com/jkjung-avt/tensorrt_demos) is a great reference.